Search:

 • explain the online and hall audiences and two sound systems

-• explain the latest end time for the talk (8:30pm), encourage them not to run over
+• explain the latest end time for the talk (8:30pm), encourage them to keep to time

 • setup the online meeting on the laptop